 The readability analysis tools are a great way to improve your content.
 However, there is a lot more you can do to further improve your site’s readability.

-Keeping your sentences short, and using fewer sentences per paragraph makes your content easy to scan.
-See how to add single/double line spacing in WordPress.
+Keeping your sentences short and using fewer sentences per paragraph makes your content easy to scan.
+You can see how to add line breaks in WordPress.

-You should consider replacing difficult words with more commonly used and easy to understand words.
+You should consider replacing difficult words with words that are more common and easy to understand.
 Difficult vocabulary makes it harder to scan your pages.

-Typography plays a very important role in improving the readability.
+Typography plays a very important role in improving readability.
 If your text is too small and difficult to read, then this will obviously affect user experience on your site.
-Even if your content is well written, it will be hard to read.
+Even if your content is well-written, it will be hard to read.

 If you are using Google Fonts on your website, then stick with one or two fonts throughout your page.

-We hope this article helped you add and improve readability score for your WordPress posts.
-You may also want to check out these 14 tips for mastering visual editor in WordPress.
+We hope this article helped you add and improve the readability score for your WordPress posts.
+You may also want to learn how to improve your website’s SEO, or check out these 14 tips for mastering the content editor in WordPress.